Bhavyak10/Agentic-financial-filing-chatbot/README.md

 ## 💡 Why This Project Matters

-Dense financial filings contain some of the most important information a company publishes — but reading them takes hours.
+Dense financial filings contain some of the most important information a company publishes, but reading them takes hours.
 This project makes that information instantly accessible: ask a plain-English question, get a grounded answer drawn from the actual filing.
 Whether you're summarizing a business, identifying key risks, or comparing two companies side by side, the system does the heavy lifting so you don't have to.